userlessname/Marvel-Rivals-Undetected-Free-Macro/README.md

 ### 0200

-Rev 2 is the first interaction with you i will fix bugs if there is any along the way, please do not forget to tell me.
+Rev 2's first interaction with you, i will fix bugs if there is any along the way, please do not forget to tell me.

 This is an auto skill trigger macro rev 2. it is free. i will also share source code in this one. all thing converted into python because of the better image search results. mouse and keyboard send through a driver. rev 2 is much precise.